 We may also choose to measure blood glucose during insulin testing to check for diabetes mellitus (shown by uncontrolled high blood glucose), which is uncommon in horses.

 ID can be managed with diet, exercise, and medications (see Equine Metabolic Syndrome information).

 PPID is best treated with a medication known as pergolide.
 The only available FDA-approved pergolide product is called Prascend and is made by Boehringer-Ingelheim.
 There are less expensive, compounded formulations that may be effective, but research has demonstrated that there may be concerns about concentration and stability in compounded formulations of pergolide.
 Prascend is available in a tablet form that is given once daily orally.
 You should not crush the tablet—this presents human health risks.
 Prascend is considered generally very safe, but some horses will have a decreased appetite when the medication is started.
 We recommend repeating a diagnostic blood test 30 days after starting pergolide to ensure the dose is adequate.
 We also recommend annual retesting to continue monitoring response to treatment; PPID tends to progress over time and the dose of pergolide may need to be increased.
 Cyproheptadine is an adjunct medication that may be used in cases of PPID that do not respond well even to high doses of pergolide.

-Supportive therapy for these horses includes clipping abnormally long coats in the summer to prevent overheating, close monitoring for signs of laminitis, and careful diet and weight management.
+Supportive therapy for horses with PPID includes clipping abnormally long coats in the summer to prevent overheating, close monitoring for signs of laminitis, and careful diet and weight management.